Polyurethane Tensile Strength

 Tensile Strength is a key physical property for products and components that face frequent force in operation.
 Applications in fitness & recreation, military & defense, and medical devices to name a few, will typically encounter various levels of stress that can impact performance and longevity.
 Take fishing lines as another example.
 This product, generally constructed of nylon, uses a pulling force to reel in baited fish.
 Depending on the maximum stress applied on both ends, fishermen can sometimes be left with snapped lines and freed fish.
 Although rubber, plastics, and metals are commonly used materials, thermoset polyurethanes should be considered for its customizable properties to improve performance and lower maintenance costs.

 Tensile strength measures the amount of stress it takes with pulling forces.
 By determining the necessary tensile strength requirements for your application will be key in identifying the right material for your product design.
-If you find specific tensile strength values are a key requirement in your product design, contact our thermoset polyurethane experts here to get started today!
+If you find specific tensile strength values are key requirements in your product design, take our design tool, here, to start your custom product design or download our material data sheets, below, to learn more.